Home

 Description:

-It is often said that wildflowers don't grow well on fertile top soil as they have to compete with tall rank grass that thrives on top soil.
+It is often said that wildflowers don't grow well on fertile top soil as they have to compete with tall rank grass that thrive on fertile top soil.

 Always remove the cuttings to lower the fertility.